Madhur Bhandarkar After Visiting Lata Mangeshkar In Hospital: 'She Is Stable'

 Fans sighed a breath of relief after Madhur shared this update.
 A netizen wrote, "Thanks for news sir, get well soon to Lataji."
 Another comment read, "Wish her speedy recovery", and "So glad that Latajee is recovering back to good health," wrote a user.

-Meanwhile, Lata Mangeshkar's family recently confirmed that 'The Nightingale Of India' is doing absolutely fine and will be discharged from the hospital in a few days.
+Meanwhile, Lata Mangeshkar's family recently confirmed that 'The Nightingale of India' is doing absolutely fine and will be discharged from the hospital in a few days.
 They also requested her fans and well-wishers to refrain from spreading rumours about her health.

 Lata Mangeshkar's Family Slams Death Hoax: Requests To Ignore Fake Reports